 - Should a student withdraw or cancel for any reason, the scholarship amount is non-refundable.

 - To maintain scholarship eligibility, students must pass all the requirements for each trimester of studies and successfully progress on to enrol in the next trimester.
 A minimum cumulative GPA of 5.5 on a 7.0 grading scale must be maintained to qualify for each tuition fee deduction.

 - Scholarship numbers are limited.
 When the limit for scholarship acceptances has been reached, the Griffith International Scholarship office will advise applicants that all available scholarships have been awarded and the scholarships are withdrawn.

-- Excludes online, non-award, research, offshore delivered programs, and students that defer commencement to 2020.
+- Excludes online, non-award, research and offshore delivered programs.

 Scholarship applicants will be advised in writing of the outcome of the scholarship and will be given a date by which to accept the scholarship.